raceychan/ididi/README.md

 ### Automatic dependencies injection

 You can use generator/async generator to create a resource that needs to be closed.
+NOTE:

+1. resources required by a dependent will only be closed when the dependent is exited.
+2. resources can't be reused across different dependent.

 ```python
 from ididi import DependencyGraph